suncast-org/gx2py/README.md

 To get started, clone this repository and explore the existing examples.
 You can then either submit your code directly or set up a linked submodule on your GitHub account.

-We appreciate your contributions and look forward to building a robust collection of Python implementations for GX Simulator functionalities.
+We appreciate your contributions and look forward to building a robust collection of Python implementations for GX Simulator and GSFIT functionalities.
 Together, let's propel the SUNCAST collaboration forward!

 Feel free to reach out if you have any questions or need assistance with the contribution process.

 Happy coding!